SamNguyen2k5/NUSC-ISC-FootballAnalysis/reports/2510/report-01.typ

   Step 3.
 For each $t^((i))$, the sampled point is $vec(q)^((i)) := (1 - t^((i))) vec(p)_1 + t^((i)) vec(p)_2 + vec(bold(epsilon))$, where $vec(bold(epsilon))$ is a random noise vector, taking range $[-2, 2]$ for each dimension.

   Step 4.
-Calculate the sum of intensities of the sampled points, up to a power of $gamma$:
+Return confidence as the sum of the points' intensities raised to the power of $gamma$:
   $ "Confidence" := sum_i I_E (q^((i))_x, q^((i))_y)^gamma $
 ]